-Hurricane season has recently begun in the sunshine state.
-It starts in June and typically lasts around five months with storms usually peaking in August or September.
+Hurricane season begins June 1 in the sunshine state.
+It typically lasts around five months with storms usually peaking in August or September.
 On a positive note, Central Florida doesn’t typically take the brunt of hurricanes that coastal areas do.
 In fact, many residents living along the coast will evacuate to the Orlando area.
 We noticed this when staying at Walt Disney World during Hurricane Dorian.
 Regardless, It’s still very important for Central Flordia residents to be prepared for strong winds, flying debris, excessive rain, business closures, and extended power outages.
 It’s always a good idea to keep an eye on the National Hurricane Center for the most up-to-date information on tropical cyclone developments, forecasts and weather alerts, and discussions analyzing storm data.

 Here are helpful links, resources, and tips to weather the storm.

 - Secure outdoor items such as yard decorations, patio furniture, grills and garbage cans

 - Turn the fridge and freezer to the coldest setting, so they stay cold longer if you lose power

 - Ensure your generator has fuel and is ready for use